mairamorenoc/webspatialscan/README.md

 This R package for OpenCPU provides an interface between SatScan™ software and web-based GIS environments.

 The spatial scan statistics proposed by Kulldorff (1997) and Kulldorff and Nagarwalla (1995), along with SatScan™ software are well known and widely used validated methods for disease clusters detection.
-The aim of webspatialscan is to allow developers to integrate spatial scan statistics on WebGIS applications, often lacking of advanced spatial statistical analysis features.
+The aim of webspatialscan is to allow developers to integrate spatial scan statistics on WebGIS applications for public health surveillance, often lacking of advanced spatial statistical analysis features.

 # Contributing